kaizdev/fakeOS/README.md

 ## Instructions

+-   As this is an iPhone simulation, the best results will be from using an iPhone viewport
 -   Open apps by clicking on them.
-Note that only the apps on the desktop will open (not the apps on the bottom row)
+Note that only the apps on the desktop will open for this MVP (not the apps on the bottom row)
 -   Menu is opened via the settings app
 -   Close an app by pressing the back button (to go back to the desktop)